RamadityaK/Ramas-Brain/content/index.md

 In my spare time, I enjoy photography, woodworking, and cycling!

-If you're a Baja new member, please click here!
+If you're a Baja new member, [[Projects/Baja New Member Project/Index|please click here]]!

 If you're a recruiter or hiring, check out my [[Portfolio/Index|portfolio]].